Collation and Unicode support

 ALTER DATABASE myDB COLLATE Greek_CS_AI;

 Altering the database-level collation doesn't affect column-level or expression-level collations.
+It does not affect data in existing columns.

 SELECT CONVERT (nvarchar(128), DATABASEPROPERTYEX('database_name', 'collation'));